Braces Are a Big Step

 This will help ease the discomfort, but make sure you get in touch with our office as soon as you can, so we can fix the actual problem instead of only masking the symptoms at home.

-Tips for Athletes & Musicians
+Orthodontics Tips for Athletes

+Many parents worry about their children playing sports while wearing braces.
+If a child with braces gets a mouth injury on the field or on the court, the concern is that the braces could make the injury worse, and/or your child’s progress with the braces could be impeded.
 You can still play active sports with braces.
 It’s recommended that you wear a mouthguard to protect your teeth and appliance.
 We are here to help you find the right mouthguard for the best protection.

 In case of a sports emergency, immediately check your mouth and appliances for any damage.
-If you notice any loose teeth or appliance, contact our office right away!
+If you notice any loose teeth or appliances, contact our office right away!
 You may also use wax to cover discomfort spots while waiting to be seen.

 If you play an instrument, you may find it a little challenging to become adjusted to playing with your braces.
 It’s normal to have some difficulty with proper lip position.
+The degree of adjustment your child experiences will depend on what instrument they play.
+In general, brass instruments require more changes because players press their lips directly into the mouthpiece.